thycotic/dsv-docs/product/cli-primer/index.md

 Most commands take strings as parameters, quoted or unquoted.
 For example, the username needs quote marks but the password does not.
 Both are valid string parameter values.

-`thy user create --username "admin1" --password password2`
+*thy user create --username "admin1" --password password2*

 If a string value has spaces, it must be wrapped in quotes.
 For example, when creating a role, the description should be quoted.

-`thy role create --name test-role --desc "a test role"`
+*thy role create --name test-role --desc "a test role"*

 ### Boolean

-Some parameters are simple Boolean flags controlling whether or not something applies, for example, whether to beautify the JSON output of a secret read.
+Some parameters are simple Boolean flags controlling whether or not something applies, for example, whether to beautify the JSON output of a Secret read.

-`thy secret read --path example/bash-json --beautify`
+*thy secret read --path example/bash-json --beautify*

 ### JSON Data

 In some cases the parameter expects JSON.
-For example, the `--data` parameter on a `thy secret create` command expects JSON data.
+For example, the *--data* parameter on a *thy secret create* command expects JSON data.

 JSON parameter formatting depends on the OS and shell program.